JunhaoSong/cuseistut/source/gcap/index.rst

 3.2 Sac file preparation
 ========================

 The sac file preparation could be done by using :file:`SAC` software or other softwares, such as the :file:`Obspy`.
-Here we bridfly introduce the steps while using :file:`SAC`.
-The derails of commands used in this chapater could be found in the `sac manual`_.
+Here we briefly introduce the steps while using :file:`SAC`.
+The details of commands used in this chapater could be found in the `sac manual`_.

 .. _sac manual: https://seisman.github.io/SAC_Docs_zh/